vectara/vectara-docs/www/docs/api-reference/overview.md

   implemented in both gRPC and REST APIs including API Keys and OAuth 2.0 and JWT tokens.

-## gRPC and REST APIs
+## Choosing gRPC or REST APIs
 Almost every API has both a [gRPC](https://en.wikipedia.org/wiki/GRPC) and a REST(https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint.
-The only exception at this time is the [File Upload](/docs/api-reference/indexing-apis/file-upload/file-upload) API, which is only available via REST.
+The only exception at this time is the [File Upload API](/docs/api-reference/indexing-apis/file-upload/file-upload), which is only available via REST.

 gRPC has several advantages over REST:
 - It's lower latency than REST